Jhalakjain19/url_shortener/README.md

 # url_shortener
-This is a URL  shortener app made using Flask  , sqlite3
+This is a URL  shortener app made using python , Flask  , sqlite3 , jinja